 Don’t be shy about asking parents for admission fees if needed for museums or similar places.

 Try to arrange a car pool for pick-up and drop-off.

-Not everyone issues invites back to their house or to other activities, so quit being disappointed.
+Not everyone issues invitations back to their house or to other activities, so quit being disappointed.
 You DO have to do all the work!

 10. Investigate the after-school day care program(s)

-Find out what official “after-school” and/or home day care program(s) are available for your child’s class and other same grade-level kids.
+Find out what official “after-care” and/or home day care program(s) are available for your child’s class and other same grade-level kids.

 Make arrangements with parents of your child’s friends to pick up kids from the day care.
 Take the kids home or out for play-dates/groups.
 Then, you need to bring them back.

-Actively participate on-site in the after-school day care program — Contact the day care and ask if you can participate on-site in their program.
+Actively participate on-site in the after-school day care program.
+Contact the day care and ask if you can participate on-site in their program.
 Day cares welcome volunteers with open arms.
 Just arrange to bring your child with you.
 There may be a regular open spot available.
 If not, regularly attending kids usually give a few days’ notice if they aren’t coming to the after-school program.
-Make arrangements to call weekly to see what’s available.
+Call weekly to see what’s available.
 You do have to make yourself useful if they are going to make the extra effort to include you and your child.
 Do structured/planned activities with smaller groups in another room, the gym, and/or the playground such as songs, talking activities, and “free play”.
 Use day care materials or arrange to bring in your own.
 You will be supervised.